UPPMAX/R-python-julia-matlab-HPC/docs/R/load_runR.rst

     - Unload all modules except the 'sticky' modules: ``module purge`` or ``ml purge``

 .. warning::
    Note that the module systems at UPPMAX and HPC2 are slightly different.
-While all modules at UPPMAX not directly related to bio-informatics are shown by ``ml avail``, modules at HPC2N are hidden until one has loaded a prerequisite like the compiler ``GCC``.
+While all modules at UPPMAX not directly related to bio-informatics are shown by ``ml avail``, most modules at HPC2N are hidden until one has loaded a prerequisite like the compiler ``GCC``.

 - For reproducibility reasons, you should always load a specific version of a module instead of just the default version
-- Many modules have prerequisite modules which needs to be loaded first (at HPC2N this is also the case for the Python modules).
+- Many modules have prerequisite modules which needs to be loaded first (at HPC2N this is also the case for the R modules).
 When doing ``module spider <module>/<version>`` you will get a list of which other modules needs to be loaded first

-Check for Python versions
+Check for R versions
 -------------------------